What Can You Do With a Business Administration Degree?

 How Long Does It Take to Earn a Business Administration Degree?

 If you already have some classes done and are looking to transfer credits to another college, you'll want to look for a transfer-friendly university.
-For example, SNHU will accept up to 90 transfer credits toward your undergraduate business administration program, which may help you finish your bachelor's degree faster.
+For example, SNHU accepts up to 90 transfer credits toward a bachelor's in business administration program, which may help you finish your bachelor's degree faster.

-Enrolling in an online business administration program may also allow you greater flexibility to fit classes into your schedule.
-You can complete coursework each week at the times that make sense for you as well as slow down or speed up your pacing by switching between part-time and full-time course loads.
+Enrolling in an online business administration program may allow you greater flexibility to fit classes into your schedule, too.
+You can complete coursework each week at the times that make sense for you, as well as slow down or speed up your pacing by switching between part-time and full-time course loads.
+Discussing your plans with your advisor is important, as any breaks or pacing changes could impact your financial aid.

 In addition to analytical insight, employers seek complex problem solvers and professionals who exhibit strategies for active learning and can quickly adapt to changing situations, according to the World Economic Forum.
 These are all soft skills you can expect to further develop in a business administration program.

-Whether you’re looking to enter the job market or step up to a management role, a business administration degree is versatile enough to equip you with the knowledge and skills today’s hiring managers are seeking.
+Whether you’re looking to enter the job market or step up to a management role, a business administration degree can help equip you with the knowledge and skills many of today’s hiring managers seek.

 Discover more about SNHU’s bachelor's in business administration: Find out what courses you'll take, skills you’ll learn and how to request information about the program.